Should You Allow a Merchant to Make a Copy of Your Credit Card?

 What Federal Laws Say

-There are no specific or outright laws that prevent you as the business owner from having copies of credit cards.
+There are no specific or outright laws that prevent business owners from having copies of credit cards.
 However, it may land on the wrong side of the Payment Card Industry Security Standard Council.
 This council is responsible for ensuring that customer data doesn’t fall into the wrong hands.

 Credit Card Companies Output